 A news alert two days ago declared that the western part of India will experience monsoon “in 2-3 days”.
-Which means me, along with scores of others, have joined the thousand others sending prayers to the rain gods!
+This means me, along with scores of others, have joined a thousand others sending prayers to the rain gods!
 But until the rains arrive, I am busy enjoying the last of the mango rush.

 I don’t remember the first time I had this dal – it’s been around forever.
 But I do remember hanging around with Raka and another cousin sister in the little garden behind my maternal grandparents’ home, attempting to clamber up trees to grab raw mangoes.
 I never did master the art of climbing trees.
 But I did master the art of eating mangoes and am I proud of it!

 A perfect recipe for a kitchen fresher like me, this dal is super easy to make!
 No sweat recipe, thy name is aam dal.
 The method and seasonings differ in each household.
 The tanginess increased or decreased to suit the discerning Bengali palate.
 My way of making the aam dal is the way Maa makes it; it’s what I love and learn.